-This chapter focused on internal wage structures, the framework for establishing and maintaining pay relationships at a dairy.
+This chapter focused on internal wage structures, the framework for establishing and maintaining pay relationships in a farm organization.
 An important feature of a well-designed pay system is the provision for rewarding performance achievements with increased pay, either within the present job or through a promotion.

 Pay is an important work reward for most people.
-Dairy workers expect their wages will: (1) cover their basic living expenses, (2) keep up with inflation, (3) leave some money for savings or recreation, and (4) increase over time.
+Workers expect their wages will: (1) cover their basic living expenses, (2) keep up with inflation, (3) leave some money for savings or recreation, and (4) increase over time.

-Dairymen can set wages based on (1) job evaluations, and (2) market values.
+Farmers can set wages based on (1) job evaluations, and (2) market values.
 In practice, results of job evaluations must often defer to market considerations.
 Once wages are set, pay structures must be continually evaluated to assure competitiveness in attracting, retaining, and motivating personnel.
+In Chapter 9 we will consider pay based on worker output rather than time on the job.

-CHAPTER 2 REFERENCES
+CHAPTER 8 REFERENCES